23-MDDN342/parameterised-space-robin-haxx/README.md

 -a function for growing, similarly to how I have used recursion before.\
 -I like how this used the space in a "tiled" format, while implementing systems for moving parts that interacted to make a varied overall piece.

-requirements:\
--consistent rendering at any resolution (scalable) and lends itself to large-format application\
--perfect 24 frame loop and smooth, bug-free performance\
--organised, readable and accessible code standard
- & curated collection of commits. \
--varied use of coded elements and design patterns, creative thought process and execution. unique voice.\
--this document tracks my thought process at every significant step and should be able to introduce the work well to a lay-person.\
--open source ethics, always.